3dbeb41841bfbfcc24d55143816cf7f1/css-selectors/README.md

 }
 ```

-Awesome, but I think I want just the `<p>` elements with that class name to have a background of red.
-So in `styles.css`:
+Awesome, but I think I want just the `<p>` elements with that class name to have a background of red:

 ```css
 p.red {